World Summit on the Information Society: Tunis Summit, 2005

-The summit itself attracted 1,500 people from International Organizations, 6,200 from NGOs, 4,800 from the private sector, and 980 from the media.
+The summit attracted 1,500 people from International Organizations, 6,200 from NGOs, 4,800 from the private sector, and 980 from the media.
 Funding for the event was provided by several countries.
 The largest donations to the 2003 event came from Japan and Spain.
 The 2005 event received funding from Japan, Sweden, France and many other countries as well as companies like Nokia.